OriPekelman/prestashop-module/README.md

 Follow the installation instructions below.

-## Install
+## Install / Upgrade

-### Git Installation

-Clone git project into your shop module directory:

-    git clone git://github.com/jirafe/prestashop-module.git my_shop/modules/jirafe

-To enable the Jirafe module for Prestashop, log into prestashop, click on **Modules** tab, and open **Stats and Analytics** item.
-Follow **Install** next to Jirafe Analytics module.

 ### Basic Installation

-You can find most recent version in [github tag section](https://github.com/jirafe/prestashop-module/tags) follow the download link which you prefer packaged as **tar.gz** or **zip**.
+You can download most recent module version from [jirafe s3 bucket](https://s3.amazonaws.com/jirafe_plugin_downloads/prestashop/latest.zip) or grab it from [github tag section](https://github.com/jirafe/prestashop-module/tags) follow the download link which you prefer packaged as **tar.gz** or **zip**.

 Extract the contents in your **(path-to-shop)/modules** directory, be sure to rename it into **jirafe**.
+If you are upgrading - backup previous **jirafe** module.
 The resulted directory structure of your shop shoul look like:

     MyPrestaShop
         classes